Academic Policies and General Regulations

 Course Withdrawal

 Graduate students who wish to withdraw from a course must do so in writing or in person at the Registrar's Office on or before the published last day to withdraw (see academic calendar).
 Written withdrawals are effective as of the date received or postmarked.
 In-person withdrawals are made in the Registrar's Office by completing and submitting a Change of Registration form.
 Those who need to withdraw from a course after the posted last day to withdraw must submit a written statement justifying their need to withdraw to the appropriate Dean for review.
 Late withdrawal approval is neither automatic nor guaranteed.
 Failure to attend class or merely giving notice to an instructor does not constitute an official withdrawal and may result in a penalty grade being recorded for the course.
 In general, course withdrawals are not approved after the posted last day to withdraw.
-When there are extenuating circumstances (e.g., medical condition requiring withdrawal) exceptions may be approved by the dean.
+When there are extenuating circumstances (e.g., medical condition requiring withdrawal) exceptions may be approved by the Dean.
 Withdrawal after the posted deadline will not be permitted simply to prevent receipt of a grade that might not meet the student’s satisfaction.

 Students should consult the Bursar's Office for tuition refund deadlines associated with course withdrawal.